 Building Scalable APIs with Go: A Startup’s Guide to Not Overengineering

-Here’s an uncomfortable truth: most startups will never need to “scale.”
-Not in the way Twitter or Uber needed to scale.
-The infrastructure decisions that make sense for 100 million daily active users are actively harmful when you have 1,000.
+Here’s the uncomfortable truth: you won’t.
+Not in the way Twitter or Uber scaled.
+The infrastructure decisions that make sense for 100 million users are actively harmful at 1,000.

 This post is about right-sizing your API architecture.
-We’ll do the math on when you actually need to worry about scale, why containerization beats serverless for most cases, and how to build APIs that are simple enough to debug at 3 AM but robust enough to grow with you.
+We’ll do the math on when you actually need to worry about scale, why containerization beats serverless for most APIs, and how to build systems that are simple enough to debug at 3 AM but robust enough to grow with you.

 The Scale Math Most Startups Ignore